karan3691/multi-vendor-ecommerce/readme.md

 ## Known Issues

-- Product images are not in the same resolution which makes the product section a little bit sloppy.
+- Issues with fetching product details into cart.

 ## Contributing
 This project is in its early stages, and contributions are welcome.
 Please feel free to submit issues and pull requests.